raaron/pydroid/README.md

 ### Fast Deployment
 Use this variant, if you made changes inside the folder 'app' only.
 You need a rooted device to be able to perform this deployment variant.
-The script
+The following script removes the old files in the directory 'app' from the device and inserts the new ones instaed.

     ./fast_deploy

-removes the old files in the directory 'app' from the device and inserts the new ones instaed.
 You can add this script to

     QtCreator->Tools->External->Configure->Add->Add Tool